maximilien/i18n4go/README.md

   ...
   CREATE-TRANSLATIONS:

-  -c create-translations     the create translations command
+  create-translations     the create translations command

   -f                         the source translation file -o                         the output directory where the newly created translation files will be placed